 I recently arranged a pros and cons of Sandals Grenada.
 One of my blog followers asked that I write a similar review of Sandals Grande Antigua.
 Without further ado, here are my candid thoughts on the 10 pros and cons of Sandals Antigua.
 (They are not in any particular order nor are they weighted.
-Disclosure: Some of the product links in this post are affiliate links.
-This means if you click on the link and purchase the item, I will receive a small affiliate commission.
+Disclosure: Some of the product and location links in this post are affiliate links.
+This means if you click on the link and/or purchase the item, I will receive a small affiliate commission.
 This helps keep my blog running!)

 Location: Sandals Grande Antigua, St. John’s Dickenson Bay

 Sandals Antigua opened in 1993, which makes it 26 years old.
 It has 373 rooms spread across 27 acres of tropical grounds.
 There are 11 restaurants and 7 bars serving food and beverages 24/7.
 6 pools and 4 whirlpools are located across the property.